Liquidity ratios explained: types, formulas and examples

 - Can you pay immediate expenses without selling assets?

-- How much financial cushion do you have for emergencies?
+- Do you have enough cushion for emergencies?

 Cash ratio calculation includes:

-- Cash equivalents: Securities you can convert to cash within 24–48 hours
+- Cash equivalents: securities convertible to cash within 24–48 hours

 Cash ratio calculation excludes: